 Sometimes nervousness can be the result of thinking too much of myself.
 How will I look to others?
 Will I do something really embarrassing?
 The more inward my focus, the more likely I am to make a mess of things.
 I find 1 Corinthians especially instructive: “Let all things be done for edification” (14:26).
 The more intent I am on edifying others, the less I think about myself, and the more I think about what needs to be said.
 How can I speak that will truly encourage others in their relationship to the Savior?
 Has someone just said or done something for which I can express appreciation, or say an encouraging word?
 Is the meeting going long, so that I need to shorten what I planned to say?
 Words have great power, either to encourage or to dishearten (sounds like what we read in Proverbs, doesn’t it?).

 The Scriptures say that we should be slow to speak, and quick to hear.
-Those of us with the gift of gab make speak too quickly, because it is easy for us to do so.
+Those of us with the gift of gab may speak too quickly, because it is easy for us to do so.
 Those who are more reticent may give more thought to what they say, and their words may actually have more benefit.

 I note that Paul says that when he was in Corinth he spoke “in weakness and with fear and trembling” (1 Corinthians 2:3).
-I think that his sense of weakness was a good example.
+I think his sense of weakness was a good example.
 Paul realized that apart from the Spirit of God bringing his words to life, they would be powerless on their own, and thus he had a deep sense of his dependence on God when he spoke.
-Paul is also the one who later wrote about his thorn in the flesh, which (so far as we can tell was not taken away).
-“And He has said to me, ‘My grace is sufficient for you, for power is perfected in weakness.’
-Most gladly, therefore, I will rather boast about my weaknesses, so that the power of Christ may dwell in me” (2 Cor 12:9 NASB).
+Paul is also the one who later wrote about his thorn in the flesh, which (so far as we can tell) was not taken away: “And He has said to me, ‘My grace is sufficient for you, for power is perfected in weakness.’
+Most gladly, therefore, I will rather boast about my weaknesses, so that the power of Christ may dwell in me” (2 Corinthians 12:9 NASB).